-The steep-sided geometry of both the NMP and SMP originally suggested that they were constructed by tropical to subtropical faunal assemblages including corals (Figs. F7, F8, F13).
-In contrast, cores retrieved during Leg 194 document a cool subtropical faunal assemblage consisting primarily of red algae, bryozoans, and larger benthic foraminifers.
+The steep-sided geometry of the MP2 and MP3 platforms originally suggested that they were constructed by tropical to subtropical faunal assemblages including corals.
+In contrast, cores retrieved during Leg 194 document a cool subtropical fauna assemblage consisting primarily of red algae, bryozoans, and large foraminifers.
 These calcite-dominated biogenic sediments have a lower diagenetic potential than their aragonite-dominated counterparts in the tropical realm.
 They can therefore be reworked more easily as they undergo less cementation.
 In addition, the fragmentation of these sediments leads to the formation of silt- to fine sand-sized particles rather than mud which is typical for aragonite-dominated systems.